trilobin/greenhouse/README.md

 # Greenhouse
 *Software for Raspberry Pi Pico-based greenhouse automation.*

-This initial version can control the power for a device (e.g. humidifier) based on humidity.
-Once the humidity drops below some threshold (95% RH in the code), the relay is turned on for one minute.
+Currently in version 6 (development version).
+This can control the humidity better than previous versions.
+This software controls the power for a device (e.g. humidifier) based on humidity.
+The relay is controlled based on an adaptive algorithm that predicts the humidity if everything is kept constant and makes adjustments as needed.
 The Raspberry Pi Pico *microcontroller* was chosen as Raspberry Pi *computers* werre sold out at the time of writing.
 The Pico is also easy to program and a much more beginner friendly than a Raspberry Pi computer.

 ## Assembly